Next Start

 If you don’t want to take the dealership route, consider working for a small independent shop.
 Another option is to talk to your local police department and find out who services their bikes, which is exactly what Jim did for a period of time.

 Motorcycle technicians may also find success working with a local riding club, or even buying a trailer and offering mobile services for clients.
-For those who have an entrepreneurial spirit like Jim, opening a brick and mortar repair shop may be the perfect choice.
+For those who have an entrepreneurial spirit like Jim, opening a brick-and-mortar repair shop may be the perfect choice.

 “No matter what you want to do, there’s a way to make it work,” Jim shares.
 “You’re only limited by your imagination and willingness to prove that your idea can work.